 We next purchased ink samples and followed the manufacturers' application instructions religiously--then repeated the same tests.
 It was only after our imprints passed these tests that we offered our imprinted brushes to the public.

 So what about laser engraving?
 My honest--admittedly blunt--opinion is that it's largely about marketing.
 I look at it this way: Lasers are sexy.
-They do engrave an image into the substrate creating a more permanent impression, yet the inks used are the same.

-We have looked into laser imprinting, but have held off for at least three reasons: (1) the up-front investment (on the order of $25-$35k+) is cost-prohibitive for our small-scale operations; (2) if laser engraving is done too deeply, soap scum can accumulate inside the etching that’s difficult to remove; and (3) we believe (combined with the proven durability of today’s inks) our current imprinting yields a more attractive result.
+We looked into laser imprinting, but have held off for at least three reasons: (1) the up-front investment (on the order of $25-$35k+) is cost-prohibitive for our small-scale operations; (2) if laser engraving is done too deeply, soap scum can accumulate inside the etching that’s difficult to remove; and (3) we believe (combined with the proven durability of today’s inks) our current imprinting yields a more attractive result.
 Obviously, these are our opinions.
 Others may legitimately disagree--and we have no problems with that.
 We simply say that if our logos wear off during normal use, we will gladly re-apply them.

 The bottom line is that a lot of very hard, careful work has gone into the creation of every shaving brush that leaves our workshops.
 And we believe that our imprinted logos add the finishing touch--the "icing on the cake," if you will--to that work.
 We hope you agree.